Cercocarpus betuloides

-Cercocarpus betuloides is a shrub or small tree in the rose family.
-Its common names include mountain mahogany and birch leaf mountain mahogany The common name "mahogany" comes from the hardness and color of the wood, although the genus is not a true mahogany.
+Cercocarpus betuloides, commonly known as birch-leaf mountain mahogany or western mountain mahogany, is a species of flowering shrub or small tree in the rose family (Rosaceae).
+It is native to California and Baja California.
+It is one of at least nine species in the broader mountain mahogany genus, Cercocarpus, characterized by their extremely hard reddish-brown wood and distinctive feathery seeds, although the genus is not a true mahogany.

 Description

 Growth pattern

-Cercocarpus betuloides is a shrub or small tree growing from 3 to 30 ft.
+Cercocarpus betuloides is a shrub or small tree growing from 1 to 5 m, rarely to 8 m.
 Its branches are incised and muscular in appearance from the side.
 In cross section they appear lobed.

 Common shrub associates within the chaparral community include toyon.

 Leaves and stems

 The leaves are distinctive in that they have smooth edges from the base to about halfway up, then are wavy or toothed to the rounded tip.

-Betula is the birch genus, and the species name refers to the birch-like leaves.

 Inflorescence and fruit

-The white flowers are small, clustered, and mildly scented, similar to acacia.
+The white flowers are small, clustered, and mildly scented, similar to Acacia.

 The fruit is a tubular achene with the long, plumelike flower style still attached.

+Etymology

-The genus name comes from the Greek kerkos ("tail"), referring to the tail-like appearance of the fruit; and carpus ("fruit"), thus, "fruit with tail".
+The genus name, Cercocarpus, comes from the Greek kerkos (tail), referring to the tail-like appearance of the fruit; and karpos (fruit) thus "fruit with tail", referring to the long feathery styles that persist on the seeds.

+The specific species name, betuloides, comes from the latin betula (birch); and the Greek suffix -oeidēs (resembling or having the form of) thus "betula-like" or "resembling a birch", referring to the birch-like leaves.